Covid-19 and your information – Updated on 8th April 2020

 Example supplementary privacy note on Covid-19

 This notice describes how we may use your information to protect you and others during the Covid-19 outbreak.
-It supplements our main Privacy Notice which is available Fair Processing Notice.
+It supplements our main Privacy Notice which is available Privacy Notice.

 The health and social care system is facing significant pressures due to the Covid-19 outbreak.
 Health and care information is essential to deliver care to individuals, to support health and social care services and to protect public health.
 Information will also be vital in researching, monitoring, tracking and managing the outbreak.
 In the current emergency it has become even more important to share health and care information across relevant organisations.